Is it really the evil weed? Read on to discover the truth about smoking and arthritis

 How to quit smoking

 So, you get the message.
 But what if you smoke already?
 It’s really difficult to stop.
-But it is possible.
+But it is possible, especially now that products such as the PAX 3 (vaporizer) exists.
 And just think of the money you’ll save.
-Think what you can do with it!
+Think about what you can do with it!
 Add it up and after a year you’ll find you can afford a really nice holiday.
+If you are struggling to make the switch from cigarettes to vape then you may want to try another vape juice flavour as there are many different ones to choose from.

 If you want to quit, the NHS really wants you to quit as well.
 There are loads of resources out there to help you.
 The NHS website Smoke Free is a great place to start and has a range of quitting tips.
 Also take a look at Arthur’s Apps Hub for ways to use your mobile phone to help you quit.